-ARTICLE 18: RIGHTS AND RESPONSIBILITIES
+ARTICLE 19: RIGHTS AND RESPONSIBILITIES

-18.1 General
+19.1 General

-In addition to the rights and responsibilities which flow directly from academic freedom (Article 7), the parties recognize that the nature of the University gives rise to the following rights and responsibilities.
+In addition to the rights and responsibilities which flow directly from academic freedom (Article 6), the parties recognize that the nature of the University gives rise to the following rights and responsibilities.

-18.2 Teaching
+19.2 Teaching

-- (a) Members have a responsibility to develop scholarly competence and effectiveness as teachers. - (b) Members have the right and responsibility to organize classroom activities, laboratory activities, and other learning experiences, and to adopt reasonable means to maintain a learning environment that is both productive and orderly. - (c) Members will determine specific course content and instructional and evaluation methodologies in accordance with course descriptions in the current Academic Calendar and relevant academic policies approved by the Academic Unit, the Faculty and the University. - (d) Members will work in co-operation with assigned course coordinators and/or course professors. - (e) Members will deal ethically and fairly with students and others, foster a free exchange of ideas, avoid discrimination, respect the principles of confidentiality in a manner consistent with their instructional role, and provide their students with information in the course outline regarding their instructional and evaluation methods, as well as how they may be contacted. - (f) Members will be conscientious in the preparation and organization of subject matter, will keep students informed regarding instructional and evaluation methods, will provide students with periodic and timely feedback, and will revise that subject matter to reflect changes in the field. - (g) Members will not normally miss, cancel or terminate scheduled instruction except in the case of sudden illness or emergency and even in such cases will make every effort to have their respective Dean or designate, course coordinator, and students notified in advance.
+- (a) Members have a responsibility to develop scholarly competence and effectiveness as teachers. - (b) Members have the right and responsibility to organize classroom activities, laboratory activities, and other learning experiences, and to adopt reasonable means to maintain a learning environment that is both productive and orderly. - (c) Members have the right to seek permission from their academic unit to teach a course(s) by alternative delivery mode. - (d) Members will determine specific course content and instructional and evaluation methodologies in accordance with course descriptions in the current Academic Calendar and relevant academic policies approved by the academic unit, the Faculty and the University. - (e) Members will work in co-operation with assigned course coordinators and/or course professors. - (f) Members will deal ethically and fairly with students and others, foster a free exchange of ideas, avoid discrimination, respect the principles of confidentiality in a manner consistent with their instructional role, and provide their students with information in the course outline regarding their instructional and evaluation methods, as well as how they may be contacted. - (g) Members will be conscientious in the preparation and organization of subject matter, will keep students informed regarding instructional and evaluation methods, will provide students with periodic and timely feedback, and will revise that subject matter to reflect changes in the field. - (h) Members will not normally miss, cancel or terminate scheduled instruction except in the case of sudden illness or emergency and even in such cases will make every effort to have their respective Dean or designate, course coordinator, and students notified in advance.
 In other circumstances, subject to the approval of the Dean, arrangements for re-scheduling or for a substitute must be made in advance of missing scheduled instruction.
-Instruction missed will be re-scheduled if possible with adequate notice to the students. - (h) Members will comply with established procedures and deadlines for the electronic submission or subsequent review of interim or final student grades, and other such course-related procedures and deadlines as may be necessary for the wellordered operation of the University.
+Instruction missed will be re-scheduled if possible with adequate notice to the students. - (i) Members will comply with established procedures and deadlines for the electronic submission or subsequent review of interim or final student grades, and other such course-related procedures and deadlines as may be necessary for the well-ordered operation of the University.
 This may include responsibilities for assisting in supervision of their course examinations and setting and grading supplemental examinations as required.

-- (i) At the beginning of each term, each Dean will inform Members in his/her Faculty that course syllabi must be filed with the Dean's office by the end of the second week of the Fall term for courses commencing in the Fall term; by the end of the second week of the Winter term for courses commencing in the Winter term; and by the end of the first week for courses commencing in intercession, Spring term, or Summer term.
-Members will be sent confirmation of receipt of course syllabi. - (j) Should a Member be unable to fulfill his/her teaching responsibilities in whole or in part while a course is in progress, any replacement faculty Member has the right to consult and use the course syllabus that the Member filed in the Dean's office. - (k) Members will inform the students of the times when and/or the methods by which they will be available for consultation.
+- (j) At the beginning of each term, each Dean will inform Members in his/her Faculty that course syllabi must be filed with the Dean's office by the end of the second week of the Fall term for courses commencing in the Fall term; by the end of the second week of the Winter term for courses commencing in the Winter term; and by the end of the first week for courses commencing in intercession, Spring term, or Summer term.
+Members will be sent confirmation of receipt of course syllabi. - (I) Should a Member be unable to fulfill his/her teaching responsibilities in whole or in part while a course is in progress, any replacement faculty Member has the right to consult and use the course syllabus that the Member filed in the Dean's office. - (I) Members will inform the students of the times when and/or the methods by which they will be available for consultation.
 This information will be included in the course syllabus.

-18.3 Learned Societies and Professional Organizations and Associations
+19.3 Learned Societies and Professional Organizations and Associations